nshash

 value for a domain, organizations can identify changes to the mail exchange servers, such as when a domain starts sending or receiving email from a new email provider.

 Both values can be used to track changes to DNS infrastructure that may indicate malicious activity.
-For example, if a domain suddenly changes its authoritative nameservers or starts sending email from a new mail exchange server, it may be an indication of phishing or other malicious activity.
+For example, suppose a domain suddenly changes its authoritative nameservers or starts sending email from a new mail exchange server.
+In that case, it may be an indication of phishing or other malicious activity.

 Silent Push allows organizations to quickly obtain information on server names that belong to an nshash